Low Calorie Waffle Recipes

 Protein lovers will enjoy the high-protein oatmeal waffle recipe, with 26g of protein per serving.
 Adding ½ cup of vegan protein powder boosts protein even more.
 Vegan waffles can be made with just six ingredients: flour, sweetener, baking powder, almond milk, olive oil, and salt.

-Try these waffle recipes to find your favorite mix of taste and health.
 Store them in an airtight container in the fridge for up to 5 days or freeze for 3 months.
-Enjoy your favorite breakfast without feeling guilty, thanks to these healthy options.

 Whole Wheat Low Calorie Waffles